 “The first symptom is a deep reddening around the eyes.
 After a week, it begins to affect a person’s behavior.
 Depending on their temperament, they become anything from angry to murderous.”

 “Is there a cure for it?”

 “After a month, most regain their original demeanor.
 There are a few, however, who remain brutish and savage.”

 “ ‘Wildlyre?’ ”

-“A catch-all term for creatures, entities, and spirits.”
+“A catch-all term for creatures, entities, and spirits.
+Non-humans.”

+I resist the urge to blitz him with questions about magical creatures.
 “There must have been some who didn’t get it.
-I mean, if it acts like a virus, then—”
+I mean, if it’s anything like a virus—”

-I think of the Stormtroopers punishing the peasantry.
+I think of the Stormtroopers punishing the peasants.
 “I’m guessing she didn’t.”

-He clenches his jaw and shakes his head, as if what he’s saying is causing him physical pain.
-“We cast our ballots in desperation.
-We appointed Lyderea Designate Seneschal.
-After the wars, she refused to step down.
-And she appointed herself Queen.”
+He clenches his jaw and shakes his head, as if his words are causing him pain.
+“We cast our ballots in desperation and appointed Lyderea Designate Seneschal.
+She refused to step down and made herself Queen.”

 “Holy crap,” I whisper.
 “You elected her.”